rjspencer/docs/theming.md

 :	the amount of blogs to list per page

     defaults to `10`

+likedBy
+:	a user ID to filter the content to that which this user has liked

+	defaults to none

 offset
 :	skip X number of items, still returns `limit` items